bingo-bango-corp/documentation/2 Implementation.md

 That means that in addition to just designing and coming up with the concept itself, I had to think about a huge amount of different challenges.
 From deciding on a suitable tech stack, to ensuring security with real users, to authenticating and validating user credentials — all those things don't exactly matter in a prototyping context.
 But if a piece of software is inteded to launch and be used out there, by real people, treating all of these challenges lightly will not only result in a service horribly failing, but can even put you in jail for leaking personal information.

 In addition, a prototype runs in a very controlled environment and is not publicly accessible.
 And its goal is not to be used — its goal is to serve as a tool in testing and validating ideas.
-As a result of that, you don't need to think about edge cases, or test and assure quality in any possible context.
+As a result of that, you don't need to think about edge cases or test and assure quality in any possible context.
 When building a real, production-ready application, you need to think about _exactly these_ edge cases.
 What happens if the user looses the connection in this very specific moment?
 Can my users perform an action a million times, resulting in insane costs for running the service?
 Could a user somehow "hack" the service by exploiting weak validations?
 Or maybe, could a user even cause harm to another user through one of these loopholes?

 Real services are used by real people.
 That comes with a great responsibility for you as their designer and developer.
 Shoddy implementations can result in grave consequences, even if they are unlikely or don't seem all that grave from your point of view.
 Maybe some "rare" edge case doesn't seem worth fixing — but for that one user that is affected, unexpected behaviour of the service in the context of a large transaction might cause a mental breakdown.